cdl-geneseo/geneseo-dictionary/T/Toga.md

 # 'Toga

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : 'Toga

 Created by  Unknown User (atr2), last modified on Nov 30, 2010

 (slang)- refers to the Saratoga townhouses when parties are occurring.